rpetz/SharpNetSH/README.md

         - wfp            - Not Supported
         - winhttp        - Not Supported
         - winsock        - Not Supported
-        - wlan           - Not Supported
+        - wlan           - Partial Supported